astrogazer22/cicd-codepipeline-terraform/README.md

 ### Test Node-js Application

-1. Test Node-js Application
+This should return the response from your Node.js application

 ```bash
 curl http://localhost:3000
 ```
-This should return the response from your Node.js application.
+This should return the node-js app version

 ```bash
 node --version
 ```
-This should return the node-js app version

 ## 🔧 Automated Troubleshooting Script